Caster (cigarette): History

 The pack design changed again around the beginning of August 2012, as the emblem designed on the upper left became bigger.
 In addition, "Frontier Light" was integrated into the Caster brand and renewed to "Caster Frontier One" (here the "D-spec" was not yet introduced, and the filter was also a common charcoal filter.
 The product was a dual charcoal filter bundle).
 In addition, it was renamed as "ERR 1" at the time of transition to the Winston brand.

 In 2015, all Caster products except one were merged with the Winston brand, leaving only Gold Silk as the only remaining brand of Cigarette with the name Caster on it.
-Eventually, Gold Silk would also be discontinued in November 2016.
+Eventually, Gold Silk was also discontinued in November 2016.

 Advertisement

-In the 1980s, Japan Tobacco created various poster advertisements in which famous actor Tatsuya Fuji appeared.
-"I'm me, this tastes like" was a slogan he used in those adverts.
+In the 1980s, Japan Tobacco created various poster advertisements in which actor Tatsuya Fuji appeared.
+"Me, I like the taste" was a slogan he used in those adverts.

 In the 1990s, some television advertisements were also made to promote Caster cigarettes.

 Some old telephone cards also had Caster advertisements on them.